kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1.md

 ### Cobra Commands

+**RESOLUTION:** `cobra` will be used directly in Phase 1 since it is a widely used, feature-rich CLI package.
+This, however unlikely, may change in future phases.

 As discussed earlier as part of [#1148](https://github.com/kubernetes-sigs/kubebuilder/pull/1148), one goal is to eliminate the use of `cobra.Command` in the exported API of Kubebuilder since that is considered an internal implementation detail.

 However, at some point, projects that make use of this extensibility will likely want to integrate their own subcommands.
 In this proposal, `cli.WithExtraCommands()` _DOES_ expose `cobra.Command` to allow callers to pass their own subcommands to the CLI.